San Bernardino, California: Media

 San Bernardino is part of the Los Angeles Nielsen area.
 As such, most its residents receive the same local television and radio stations as residents of Los Angeles.
-KVCR-DT, a PBS affiliate operated by the San Bernardino Community College District, is the only local San Bernardino television station.
-KPXN, the Los Angeles Ion Television network affiliate, is licensed to San Bernardino, but the station maintains no physical presence there.
+KVCR-DT, a PBS member station operated by the San Bernardino Community College District, is the only local San Bernardino television station.
+KPXN, an Ion Television network owned-and-operated station for Los Angeles, is licensed to San Bernardino, but the station maintains no physical presence there.
 Most of the northern section of San Bernardino cannot receive over-the-air television broadcasts from Los Angeles because Mount Baldy, and other San Gabriel Mountain peaks, block transmissions from Mount Wilson.

 Historically, San Bernardino has had a number of newspapers.
 Today, the San Bernardino Sun, founded in 1894 (but was the continuation of an earlier paper) publishes in North San Bernardino, and has a circulation area roughly from Yucaipa to Fontana, including the mountain communities.
 The Precinct Reporter has been publishing weekly since 1965, primarily serving African American residents.
 Its circulation also includes Riverside County and Pomona Valley.
 There is also the Black Voice News that previously served Riverside has been in the area over 30 years and has more recently served African Americans that live in the community.
 Another local newspaper centered mostly around the African American community is the Westside Story Newspaper, established in 1987.
 Their coverage area extends to the greater area of San Bernardino County.
 They currently operate locally and online.
 The Inland Catholic Byte is the newspaper of the Roman Catholic Diocese of San Bernardino.
 The Los Angeles Times is also widely circulated.
 Another local newspaper serving the Mexican-American/Chicano/Californio community is El Chicano.

 Transportation

 The city of San Bernardino is a member of the joint-powers authority of Omnitrans and MARTA.
-A bus rapid transit corridor, called sbX Green Line, connects the north part of the city near California State University, San Bernardino and the Verdemont Hills area with the Jerry L. Pettis VA Medical Center in Loma Linda, CA. Additional bus routes and on-demand shuttle service for the disabled and elderly is also provided by Omnitrans.
+A bus rapid transit corridor, called the sbX Green Line, connects the north part of the city near California State University, San Bernardino and the Verdemont Hills area with the Jerry L. Pettis VA Medical Center in Loma Linda, CA. Additional bus routes and on-demand shuttle service for the disabled and elderly is also provided by Omnitrans.
 MARTA provides a connection between downtown and the mountain communities.